DRobertCC/Webshop/README.md

 ## Features:

+- List products with correspondent image
+- See details of a product
 - Login/Sign Up
-- List product with correspondent image
-- See details of a product
-- Add product(s) to Shopping Cart
+- Logged in users can add product(s) to Shopping Cart
 - Admin can Manage the stock
--
+- Logged in users can edit the contents of their Shopping Cart
+- Logged in users can purchase the items in their Shopping Cart

 ## Technologies used: